JesseEisen/dotfile/README.md

 # dotfile

-This are some dotfiles that used in server and desktop.
+There are some dotfiles that used in server and desktop.